 And my understanding became this:

-There was 7-bit ASCII, which was okay but limited the number of characters available.
-With more bits came more character sets.
-As with most things without a standard, things get pretty messy.
-Consequently, the Unicode Consortium put together a reasonable standard that was backwards compatible with ASCII.
-Then, after some iterations, UTF-8 was created as an implementation of Unicode.
+There was 7-bit ASCII, which worked fine for English text but limited the range of characters.
+With more bits came more character sets — and, as is often the case without a standard, things got messy.
+Eventually, the Unicode Consortium stepped in and put together a reasonable standard which was backwards compatible with ASCII.
+And, after several iterations, UTF-8 emerged as a widely accepted implementation of Unicode.

-I wanted to look at character encoding in a lower-level detail, and I’ve been learning Lua, so I decided to try decoding some ASCII in Lua.
-It was pretty easy and looked something like this.
+I wanted to look at character encoding in a lower-level detail, and since I’ve been learning Lua, I decided to try decoding some ASCII in Lua first.
+It turned out to be straightforward.

 -- Writes extended part of UTF-8 and original ASCII characters to file.
 UNCOMMENT TO CREATE THE FILE